secoats/secoats.github.io/_posts/2021-01-15-pyinstaller.md

 $ python3 -c 'import pty; pty.spawn("/bin/bash")'
 ```

-This spawns a fully interactive psuedo-terminal that allows you to run commands such as `su` or `sudo`, which can be pretty handy if you were stuck with a semi-interactive reverse shell before.
+This spawns a fully interactive pseudo-terminal that allows you to run commands such as `su` or `sudo`, which can be pretty handy if you were stuck with a semi-interactive reverse shell before.

 There are other ways to spawn a fully-interactive shell besides python, but this will do as a simple example.